arjun27/movie-locations/README.md

   The app uses Google Maps API (for map display) and The Movie Database API (for movie posters).
 Both these APIs have usage limits which are defined per IP address.
 Therefore, the app is designed to keep computation on the client side only.

-  The free usage tier of Google Maps API restrict calls to 10 entries per second.
+  The free tier of Google Maps API restricts usage to 10 calls per second.
 While it is possible to overcome this by introducing delays in API calls, it has been disabled as it affected the UX.
-Caching could not be implemented do to time constraints.
+Caching could not be implemented due to time constraints.
 * __Back end__

   The app uses Django as the web framework, with Gunicorn as the production server.
 Whitenoise is used to serve static files.
 The app is hosted on a free web dyno on Heroku.
 Django was chosen because it fulfills the app requirements, is easy to maintain and deploy on Heroku.